gdsclpu/articles/articles/Learn TensorFlow for Machine Learning.md

 <tf.Variable 'UnreadVariable' shape=(3,) dtype=float32, numpy=array([ 4., 15., 31.], dtype=float32)>
 ```

 In the code snippet, we assign the values `[4, 15, 31]` to the variable `var` using the `assign` method.
-The output shows the updated variable with the new assigned values.
+The output shows the updated variable with the newly assigned values.

-Variables provide a way to store and update mutable state in TensorFlow, making them invaluable for training models and maintaining other dynamic information during program execution.
+Variables provide a way to store and update mutable states in TensorFlow, making them invaluable for training models and maintaining other dynamic information during program execution.

 ### Mathematical Operation 1: Element-wise Addition